10 Must-Have Features for a WordPress Website in 2018

 Considering that most people surf and check out websites on their mobile devices, the ability to hide and show certain elements can lead to faster page load times as well as a better user experience.
 Using a front-end page builder like Beaver Builder, you have the option to select which elements you want to show on mobile devices and which ones you don’t.

 Consider a digital experience platform (DXP) to help optimize your website for mobile.
-Check out how a migration to WP Engine will result in better performing mobile website.
+Check out how migrating a WordPress site to WP Engine will result in better performing mobile website.

 Conditional Submission Forms